 Image-Guided Spine Surgery Revolutionizes Visualization

-An Interview with Artem Y. Vaynman, MD Neurosurgeon Winthrop-University Hospital
+An Interview with Artem Y. Vaynman, MD Neurosurgeon NYU Winthrop Hospital

 Viewing the intricate, multifaceted anatomy of the spine during surgery has always been challenging.
 However, with the development of microsurgery, advanced imaging technology and — most recently — image-guided spine surgery, visualization of the complex structure has reached new heights.